-The Science Europe Governing Board is the senior body of elected members who jointly make, guide and monitor the strategic direction of the Organisation.
-It reports to the General Assembly.
+The Science Europe Governing Board is the senior body of elected members who jointly make, guide and monitor the strategic direction of the organisation.
+It reports to the General Assembly and is comprised of the President, the two Vice-Presidents, and a minimum of six Ordinary Members.

-As of 20 November 2015, Science Europe’s President is Michael Matlosz, President and Chief Executive Officer of the French National Research Agency (ANR).
-The two Vice-Presidents are Emilio Lora-Tamayo, President of the Spanish National Research Council (CSIC) and Ingrid Petersson, Director General of the Swedish Research Council for Environment (FORMAS).
+The President is supported by a Vice-President for Funding Organisations and a Vice-President for Performing Organisations.
+The current Vice-Presidents are: Emilio Lora-Tamayo, President of the Spanish National Research Council (CSIC), and Ingrid Petersson, Director General of the Swedish Research Council for Environment (FORMAS).